-Following a Las Vegas residency at the legendary Planet Hollywood with his hit show Mouthing Off, a starring role in Olivier Award-winning Cinderella at The London Palladium, and a successful 2017 UK Tour All Mouth, AMERICA'S GOT TALENT WINNER PAUL ZERDIN returns to the Palladium this Christmas in Snow White.
+Following a Las Vegas residency at the legendary Planet Hollywood with his hit show Mouthing Off, starring roles in Olivier Award-winning Cinderella & Olivier Award-nominated Snow White at The London Palladium, and a successful 2017 UK Tour All Mouth, AMERICA'S GOT TALENT WINNER PAUL ZERDIN tours the UK this autumn with his brand new show, PAUL ZERDIN'S PUPPET PARTY.

 With Paul’s winning combination of technical skill, hilarious ventriloquism, charm and impeccable comic timing, his live shows see him bring to life several very different characters amongst whom are cheeky pre-adolescent Sam, belligerent OAP Albert and precocious infant Baby.